dwrobel/flatcam/README.md

 - made threaded the Offset and Scale operations found in the Selected tab of the object
 - corrected some issues and made Move Tool to show correctly when it is plotting and when it is offsetting the objects position
 - made Set Origin feature, threaded
+- updated German language translation files
+- separated the Plotting thread from the transformations threads

 6.09.2019